I love hanging out at Museums and some of the best museums I’ve visited is the

 You can even drape pieces of fabrics onto the mini mannequins to experience what it is like to be a dressmaker.
 There’s even a station for you to feel the textures of the fabrics and other materials used in Guo Pei’s designer dresses.

 How about taking some insta-worthy pictures at this makeshift photo booth here?
 I must say that ACM really did a great job to get visitors to be more involved in this exhibit.
-It is more than just a gallery-walk-kind-of experience.
+It is more than just a gallery-walk-kind-of ex

 Guo Pei’s Actual Design sketches